kelvins/passager/README.md

 $ passager delete MyCredential
 ```

-When in doubt, use the `help` flag:
+When in doubt, use the `help` flag, for example:

 ```
 $ passager add -h